tdeoskar/NLP1-2017/README.md

 # Natural Language Processing 1 (2017-2018)

-This repository holds all of the labs for NLP1.
-The data for these are on Blackboard in the folder `course-materials/lab-x`.
+This repository holds all of the labs for the course [NLP1](http://studiegids.uva.nl/xmlpages/page/2017-2018/zoek-vak/vak/37834) offered at the University of Amsterdam as part of the [MSc Artificial Intelligence](http://gss.uva.nl/content/masters/artificial-intelligence/study-programme/study-programme.html) and the [MSc Logic Logic](https://www.illc.uva.nl/MScLogic/) programs.

-Additional course-related tutorials will also be found here.
+Additional course-related notebook-tutorials will also be found here.

 ## Labs

 Find the labs in the folder.
+The data for the labs is on Blackboard in the folder `course-materials/lab-x`.
 You will be notified when a new one becomes available.

 * Lab 1.
 Getting acquainted with language data and language models